A guide to losing money to a financial salesman

 - The fees this teacher is paying are crushing: roughly 5% plus per year!

 - If he wants to withdraw his money, he will lose practically everything.

-- The "adviser" who sold him this policy received a huge commission from the product company, which they will recoup over time from the teacher's account.
+- The "advisor" who sold him this policy received a huge commission from the product company, which they will recoup over time from the teacher's account.

 And that's why they want to keep the teacher's money and why the penalties are so high if he wants to get out of his scheme.
 In fact, the provider will bleed him slowly, so they can recoup the salesperson's commission and their own fees.
 The massive and hidden commission the adviser was so hungry for has cost him plenty and the teacher had no idea...because he was never told the truth.

-You can imagine the conversation when the teacher and the adviser first met:
+You can imagine the conversation when the teacher and the advisor first met:

 With his account set up the teacher began to purchase these previously hot funds.
 But does he have exposure to U.S. stocks?
 No. Does he have exposure to European stocks?
 No. And why doesn't he have exposure to the world's two biggest markets?
 Well, apparently the adviser said neither of those markets had recently done well, so he didn't bother adding them.
 He needed to dazzle the teacher so he didn't look beyond his bluff.
 And if he had shown him a diversified global portfolio, he might not have made the sale, because more modest returns might not have distracted him quite so well away from the massive commission and ongoing fees of the fund!
 That is how it begins - and ends.
 Things rolled downhill from here for the teacher ...as they do for every misguided expatriate investor the world over.